CrowdHailer/gen_browser/README.md

 Client/Server is just another type of distributed system.
 What if the whole system can be treated as a group of processes that send messages to each other.

-Currently it is easy to send messages client to server.
+#### Goal 1

-The goal of this project is to make it just as easy to send messages client to server and even client to client.
+Make it just as easy to send messages client to server and even client to client.

+#### Goal 2

+Model all communication as message passing so the system can be verified using session types or similar

 ### Whats in a name?

 The name `GenBrowser` comes from the erlang/Elixir terms for generalised servers; `GenServer`.